mikeagn/CEC2013/README.md

   value accuracy for shubert function
 - Many thanks to Ali Ahrari, for finding and correcting a bug in the matlab implementation
+- Many thanks to Simon Wessing, for finding and correcting a bug in the python implementation

 --------------------------------------------------------------------------------
 -- LICENSE